ipfs-inactive/docs/README.md

 Check the near-term roadmap for this work in [issue #58](https://github.com/ipfs/docs/issues/58).

-*Read a more detailed summary of research on documentation problems in [issue #52](https://github.com/ipfs/docs/issues/52) or at [/ipfs/QmNj68gTzAs9QbfMKzMGurXP2WCmA6GTcKuUkWm4kBV1Qn/html](https://ipfs.io/ipfs/QmNj68gTzAs9QbfMKzMGurXP2WCmA6GTcKuUkWm4kBV1Qn/html/).*
+*Read a more detailed summary of our research on documentation problems in [issue #52](https://github.com/ipfs/docs/issues/52) or at [/ipfs/QmNj68gTzAs9QbfMKzMGurXP2WCmA6GTcKuUkWm4kBV1Qn/html](https://ipfs.io/ipfs/QmNj68gTzAs9QbfMKzMGurXP2WCmA6GTcKuUkWm4kBV1Qn/html/).*

 ## Contributing content